Consider the related financial, reputational and compliance risks for your business

 The key objective of the Bill is to ensure that employers who withhold employee entitlements dishonestly are held to account and protect vulnerable employees from exploitation.

-The new law which comes into effect mid-2021, states that employers who dishonestly withhold wages, superannuation or other employee entitlements could be fined up to $198,264 for individuals, $991,320 for companies and be sentenced to up to 10 years' jail.
+The new law states that employers who dishonestly withhold wages, superannuation or other employee entitlements could be fined up to $198,264 for individuals, $991,320 for companies and be sentenced to up to 10 years' jail.

-As a director, you have a legal responsibility to ensure your company meets its Pay As You Go (PAYG) withholding and Superannuation Guarantee Charge (SGC) obligations.
-If the company does not meet these obligations, you may become personally liable for a penalty equal to these amounts.
+Directors of companies / Council members have a legal responsibility to ensure the company meets its Pay As You Go (PAYG) withholding and Superannuation Guarantee Charge (SGC) obligations.
+If the company does not meet these obligations, Directors / Council members may become personally liable for a penalty equal to these amounts.

 Payroll health check

-Inconsistencies and incorrect interpretation and payment of payroll entitlements under various Awards; and
+Inconsistencies and incorrect interpretation and payment of payroll entitlements under various Awards

 Underpayment of Superannuation entitlements.